hakkeray/dsc-sampling-statistics-lab-online-ds-ft-100719/README.md

 # The mean of all sample means mu_x_hat is: 14.0
 ```

+    Mean of population is: 14.0
+    The mean of all sample means mu_x_hat is: 14.0

 Thus, even though each sample may give you an answer involving some error, the expected value is right at the target: exactly the population mean.
 In other words:
 >If one does the experiment over and over again, the overall average of the sample mean is exactly the population mean.